datanav/docs/technical/chargebee-crmoffice.rst

      - "string"

-Chargebee Item to Crmoffice Companies
+Chargebee Item to CRMOffice Companies
 -------------------------------------
-Every Chargebee Item will be synchronized with a Crmoffice Companies.
+Every Chargebee Item will be synchronized with a CRMOffice Companies.

-Once a link between a Chargebee Item and a Crmoffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Chargebee Item and a CRMOffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Chargebee Item and a Crmoffice Companies:
+The following properties are synchronized between a Chargebee Item and a CRMOffice Companies:

 .. list-table::
    :header-rows: 1

    * - Chargebee Item Property
-     - Crmoffice Companies Property
+     - CRMOffice Companies Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type